vdimarco/Open-Data-Linker/README.md

 Installation
 -----------
-The dev version of our extension can be install by:
+The dev version of our extension can be installed by doing the following:
-1. Clone or download this repository to your computer.
+  1. Clone or download this repository `git clone https://github.com/vdimarco/Open-Data-Linker`
-2. Navigate to chrome://extensions/
+  2. Navigate your Chrome browser to `chrome://extensions/`
   3. Make sure the "Developer Mode" checkbox is enabled.
-4. Click the "Load Unpacked Extensions" button & navigate to the ./extensions folder
+  4. Click the "Load Unpacked Extensions" button & navigate to the ./extensions folder in this repo.
-5. Now you can turn & article into a linked "hyperdata" like wikipedia page!
+  5. Feel the power coursing through your veins, with your newly acquired superhuman ability to turn any article into a semantically annotated page filled with linked data connections!

-A new icon should appear next to the chrome settings button in the top left corner.
-You will also notice that a little black arrow will appear on the leftmost side of the page.
-Click this button to reveal the annotator!
+The UI is intended to be minimal, and we would love feedback on how we can strike a balance between an augmentation tool that stays out of your way until the minute you need it.
+An icon for the extension should have appeared next to the chrome settings button in the top left corner, next to the right edge of the omnibar.
+You will also notice that a little black arrow on the leftmost side of any webpage.
+Click this button to reveal... the annotator!

 As part of the 2014 Canadian Open Data Experience {CODE}